EanKeen/portable-start/README.md

 - Automatically create shortcuts
 - integrate with scoop
-- create cli to launch apps from and do more stuff
+- add command to launch apps from and do more stuff
-- meta bootstrap exec w/ cmd
-- make piping actually work with print statements
+- some cool gui